taras-sereda/taras-sereda.github.io/_posts/2023-02-04-asr-ideas-whisper.md

 ```

 Notice that now **Ambulante** is transcribed correctly.
 Also, the probability of this transcript increased.
-Interestingly, adding El Hilo to the prompt helped to increase probability even more.
+Interestingly, adding **El Hilo** to the prompt helped to increase probability even more.
 So the model pays attention to prompts and also "enjoys" seeing something similar to its hypothesis.
-Lastly, I decided to mislead model
+Lastly, I decided to mislead the model
 ```
 whisper_stt.transcribe(wav_clip, initial_prompt="Radio Aminilantes")
 {